 Playing with blocks further presents children with opportunities to address challenges and solve problems.
 When playing with blocks, children build structures over and over again as the structures fall and need to be adjusted and redesigned.
 Children discover that there are multiple ways to solve many problems.
 This process is closely related to real-world engineering tasks and provides children with a foundation of important practical skills.

 Looking for more free child care training content?
-Check out our blog on our recent course Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences.
+Check out our blog about the importance of relaxation in The Benefits of Relaxation in Child Care.

 Please let us know how we can be of additional assistance!
 Call us: 1–800-685‑7610, Monday through Friday, 9–5 ET, or email us days, evenings and weekends: info@CareCourses.com.
 We’re here to help!